forgiveness

 The Kingdom of Heaven is founded on forgiveness and rooted in love.

-God Himself was the one who was offended.
-Yet He was the one who initiated forgiveness and became the sacrifice and paid the cost.
+and became the sacrifice.
+He paid the cost.
 So that we could believe we are forgiven and receive the forgiveness that is eternally there for us.

 I would like to share with you a poem of what forgiveness means to me.
-It is titled To Be Forgiven.

 To be forgiven… is like a weight has been lifted off my shoulders.

-To be forgiven… is a way to make things right.
+For to be forgiven… is a way to make things right.

 To be forgiven… is the key to healing.

-To be forgiven… is to be able to forgive myself.
+For to be forgiven… is to be able to forgive myself.

 To be forgiven… is the ultimate act of love.

-To be forgiven… is to be a child of God.
+For to be forgiven… is to be a child of God.

 To be forgiven… is the freedom to embrace.

-To be forgiven… is to receive, God’s free gift, of grace!
+For to be forgiven… is to receive, God’s free gift, of grace!

-Download the pdf version of this sermon.
+Download the Forgiven pdf version of this sermon.

 Connect with us, pray for our projects, subscribe to our free podcasts, sermons and videos, follow us on facebook and our #ineverystep magazine.
 Together we share the good news with the world.